omranjamal/Casus/README.md

 - [asciiRange](#asciirange-length-ranges--secure) - Generates a random string from a range in the ascii table
 - [string](#string-length-charset--secure) - Generates a random string from a character set
 - [integerArray](#integerarray-min-max-length--secure) - Generates an array of random Integers
+- [uniqueIntegerArray](#uniqueintegerarray-min-max-length--secure) - Generates an array of unique random Integers
 - [floatArray](#floatarray-min-max-precision-length--secure) - Generates an array of random floating point integers
 - [randomize](#randomize-input--secure) - Takes an array or string and randomizes its order
 - [selectRandom](#selectrandom-input-length--secure) - Selects elements from an array at random